jgatharia/Phase_4_Project_/README.md

 Google and Apple products enjoy widespread usage worldwide.
 This study successfully achieved its objectives by analyzing the sentiment dynamics surrounding these products on Twitter.
 The NLP model, optimized using Grid Search CV, performed impressively, attaining an accuracy of 89% across all sentiment categories.
 Hyperparameter tuning significantly improved the model's performance for negative, neutral, and positive sentiments, resulting in enhanced overall classification results.
 This tuning process not only bolstered the model’s reliability for sentiment analysis tasks but also showcased its robustness and capacity to handle diverse sentiments, making it a valuable tool for deriving insights from customer feedback.

+# Recommendation
+NiaTech should focus on addressing negative sentiments surrounding Apple products and work to convert neutral feedback into positive engagement through customer surveys and improved service.
+For Google products, the lower positive sentiment suggests a need to enhance features and marketing strategies.
+NiaTech can also benefit from sentiment-based customer segmentation and targeted campaigns, particularly around major product launches.
+By leveraging Apple’s higher visibility and tailoring messaging to different sentiment groups, NiaTech can enhance customer satisfaction and drive engagement for both brands.

 # Future Work

 * **Extend Time Frame for Analysis:** Analyze sentiment over a longer period to identify trends and impacts of product launches and events.